BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

 2. Download MongoDB Compass from <https://www.mongodb.com/try/download/compass>
 3. Run the installer from your Downloads folder
 4. Accept the default values for installation location and options

+### Github SSH Setup

+Setup and test using Class Notes Repository.